MuhammedBuyukkinaci/My-Helper-Functions/README.md

 19) Any testing is better than no testing.
 Even if you write some basic assertions, It is better than nothing.

 20) unittest module in Python is originally inspired from Java's JUnit.

+21) In testing, we aren't just testing setting data to value, we are also testing the behavior

 # Pytest